hlavacs/ViennaGameAILibrary/README.md

 		return health <= 2;
 	});
 ```
 In the example above, the transition is responsible with choosing the correct state based on the character's health.
-Once the health is less than or equal to 2, it will trigger the ```onEnterCallback()``` / ```onUpdateCallback()``` method.
+Once the health is less than or equal to 2, it will trigger the ```onEnterCallback()``` / ```onUpdateCallback()``` method of the *sleeping* state.

 - In the game loop, update the state machine

-This method is responsible with managing the states and transitions between them.
+This method is responsible with managing the states and transitions between them every frame.
 ```
 	stateMachine.update(deltaTime);
 ```